Okyumi/OverTrack/README.md

 **Overland travel route planner.**
 <br>
-From Tokyo to Antarctica — no flights required.
+From Tokyo to Antarctica, no flights required.

 <br>